msupply-foundation/msupply_docs/content/docs/distribution/requisitions.md

 One way to adjust the supply quantity, is to click the button `Supply requested` at the top of the page.
-This will automatically set the supply quantity to be that of the quantity requested for that item.
+This will automatically set the supply quantity to be that of the quantity requested for each item.

 ![Supply Requested button](/docs/distribution/images/requisition_supply_requested_button.png)